-Whether making deliberate career choices to expand a creative practice, developing into a new position, or coping with unexpected change, the more you know about the factors that influence your career progress, the more power you have to make good decisions.
+Whether expanding a creative practice, developing into a new position, or coping with unexpected change, the more you know about the factors that influence your career progress, the more power you have to make good decisions.

 Values and motivations - the things you want out of life that make you want to do some things and not others.
 These also influence what types of environments and work cultures you will enjoy and what types will make you miserable.

-These all determine how you respond to different types of work demands and what you will find easy, or where you might trip up.
+These 'knowledge and skills' factors influence how you respond to different types of work demands.
+They determine what you will find easy at work, or where you might trip up.

 Even though you may know yourself in an everyday sense, it can be difficult to be objective or to sort the information into what is most relevant.
 While we are finding our way through the woods, are we even in the right woods?

-For effective career development it helps to have ways to measure and prioritise this kind of information.
+For effective career development it helps to have ways to map out and prioritise this kind of information.
 Simplify to clarify.

 Insight Into Work & Resources

-The challenge with understanding the world of work is that is has so many moving parts.
-When making sense of this jigsaw it is useful to consider the following:
+The challenge with understanding the world of work is that it has so many moving parts.
+When making sense of this jigsaw it is useful to have a strategic overview.

 Your Thinking Partner